Keyboard shortcuts

 export const versionGraph = VersionGraph.of({

-other: [], // Add previous versions here for migrations
+other: [], // Add historical versions here so migrations run when upgrading through them

 })